Lifetime ISAs – the perfect partner to your pension?

 What is a Lifetime ISA?

-Lifetime ISAs (LISAs) were first introduced in 2017 to help people save for retirement and/or towards their first home.
+Lifetime ISAs (LISAs) can help you save for retirement and/or towards your first home.

 They let you save up to £4,000 a year, and the government will add a 25% bonus on top of what you save.
 So, if you put in the full £4,000 allowance, the government will add an extra £1,000.
 As long as you use the money (after 12 months from the first payment) to purchase your first home (worth up to £450,000), or wait until 60 to access it, you can take the money and any returns tax-free.